vovcruxanda/Administrarea-Re-elelor-de-Calculatoare/laborator2/readme.md

 This returns the port to static access mode, restricting it to a single VLAN (VLAN 1 by default).

-### 3.5 Dynamic Trunking Protocol (DTP)
+## 3.5 Dynamic Trunking Protocol (DTP)

-#### 3.5.1 Introduction to DTP
+### 3.5.1 Introduction to DTP
-Dynamic Trunking Protocol (DTP) is a proprietary Cisco protocol that automates the negotiation of trunking between Cisco switches.
+Dynamic Trunking Protocol (DTP) is a Cisco protocol that automates the negotiation of trunking between Cisco switches.
 DTP facilitates quick and efficient configuration of trunk links by allowing switches to automatically determine if they should operate in trunk or access mode.

 - **Trunking Modes:** An interface can be set to:
   - **Trunking:** Always trunk.